CiscoDevNet/ansible-secure-workload/README.md

   - TETRATION_API_KEY
   - TETRATION_API_SECRET

-The api key and secret can be obtained from the **Settings -> API Keys** menu in the Tetration Server
+The api key and secret can be obtained from the **Settings -> API Keys** menu in Tetration.

-The server endpoint is just the base URL of your tetration server.
+The server endpoint is just the base URL of your Tetration, e.g. "https://acme.tetrationcloud.com".

 Dependencies
 ------------

 `requests`

-This role uses the Python `requests` package to communicate via https with Tetration Server.
+This role uses the Python `requests` package to communicate via https with Tetration.

 Example Playbook
 ----------------